Skip to main content Deutsch

 Play

-The black alder is flowering in Vienna.
-The majority of the catkins are in bloom and ready to dust, as can be clearly seen here in the macro video (©Katharina Bastl (MedUni Vienna/Pollenservice Vienna)).
+Despite the cold weather, the purple alder is already in full flower in Vienna.
+Most of the catkins are open and ready to release pollen, as can be clearly seen here in the video (©Katharina Bastl (MedUni Vienna/Pollen Service Vienna)).